ltang16/info-catalog/README.md

-# A Better Information Course Catalog
+# A Better Information Course Catalog for MIMS